KZ Tandingan still on top of ‘Singer 2018’

 As she told ABS-CBN News’ MJ Felipe, “I was bit surprised [I placed fourth] because I got [a]warmer and louder reception from the audience when I sang the Mandarin medley last week, compared to my ‘Say Something’ performance.
 So in my mind, I [was expecting]an even lower ranking based on the audience reaction alone.”

-Of her performance, the Filipina singer—one of only two foreign competitors in the singing contest so far—revealed she only had a night to rehearse for the song.
+Of her performance the Filipina singer—one of the only two foreign competitors in the singing contest so far—revealed she only had a night to rehearse for the song.
 Apparently, she had been practicing a different piece when she was told on Thursday night that she must perform “Say Something.”

-Tandingan is currently among eight challengers vying to win the Singer 2018 title.
+Tandingan is currently among eight challengers vying for to win the Singer 2018 title.

 Among her competitors are Jessie J, the UK pop singer behind “Bang Bang” and “Price Tag;” and singing superstars from Hong Kong, Taiwan and China namely, Hua Chenyu, Juno Su, Angela Chang, James Li, Wang Feng, and new challenger Tengri.